 Trained at the School of Fine Arts in Valencia, from the beginning of his professional career he was a restless painter, concerned both with the need to renew Spanish art and with the role of art and the artist in society.

 His firm conviction about transforming art and commitment to the environment led him to form part of very significant groups in the post-war Spanish scene: “Los Siete” (1949), “Parpalló” (1956) and “Hondo” (1960). ).
 In this last group, which contributed new figurative approaches against Informalism, Genovés developed a painting of an expressionist and provocative nature.

 During the sixties Genovés had a creative crisis which he got over quickly.
 He became very involved in the opposition movements of the time against the Franco regime.
 He started to consider two subjects in his painting: the “individual” which he represented through collage and “the crowd” which he painted in flat colours and in a cinematographic style.

-The latter style, which developed into political realism with a strong underlying current of social compromise and criticism of the dictatorship, was achieved by the manipulation of images from the media.
-In the eighties Genovés started a new period in his painting in which he focused on the urban landscape, reducing it to a chromatic range of greys, blues and ochres to make up “spaces of loneliness”.
+Over time, this last proposal materialized in a singular political realism of strong social denunciation, made from the manipulation of images provided by the mass media.
+In the eighties he began a new period in which he became interested in the urban landscape, reducing it to a chromatic range of grays, blues and ochres that constitute what has been called “spaces of solitude”.

 In the last decades of his life his work continued to use the crowd as a reference.
 The artistic and political-social content of his work is developed together with a pictorial language based on the static movement of the image, its visual rhythm, and the use of background-figure contrast.